 What artistic techniques did Carel Fabritius employ in this painting?

-How does "Portrait of a Young Student" reflect Fabritius's style?
+How does "Portrait of a Young Student" reflect the characteristics of Dutch Golden Age painting?